 Will I still receive my financial aid and Marquette scholarships?

-How expensive will education abroad be compared to staying at Marquette?
+How expensive will education abroad be compared with staying at Marquette?

 Many of our education abroad programs are exchange programs.
 This means that you pay Marquette’s tuition to study abroad.
-Cost of living in the cities where we have programs varies.
+The cost of living in the cities where we have programs varies.
 Some locations might be more expensive than Milwaukee, while others are more affordable.
-Budget sheets are available for each program on the Marquette Study Abroad Web site.
+Budget sheets are available for each program on the Marquette Study Abroad website.
 If you are concerned about program costs, please be sure to discuss this during your study abroad advising appointment.

 Please visit the Study Abroad Scholarships page for more information about additional scholarship opportunities that you can pursue.